acidmasculinity/acidmasculinity.github.io/_sources/former/how_being_a_cop.md

 ---
 authors:
- - That Dang Dad
+ - "...
+[That Dang Dad]"
-title: "How Being a Cop Broke My Brain"
+article: "How Being a Cop Broke My Brain"
-site: YouTube
+title: "That Dang Dad"
 URL: "https://youtu.be/_nl5zMIwcmQ"
 ---